 An Essential Contribution

-According to the MichAuto Economic Contribution report, Michigan’s mobility industry totaled an economic output of $304 billion in 2019, which makes it larger than Germany’s $250 billion.
-This represents 23% of Michigan’s gross state product.
+According to the MichAuto Economic Contribution report, Michigan’s mobility industry totaled an economic output of $348 billion in 2022, representing 27% of Michigan’s gross state product.

-More than 1.1 million jobs are either directly or indirectly tied to the industry.
-This is more than 25% of Michigan’s 4 million private-sector jobs.
+More than 1.2 million jobs are either directly or indirectly tied to the industry.
+This is more than 20% of Michigan’s private-sector jobs.
 These are also some of the highest-paying jobs in our state.
-The average compensation for a worker in the industry is $65,000 compared with the state average of just under $30,000.
+The average compensation for a worker in the industry is $71,547.

 Defining Mobility

 For the purposes of this report, the mobility industry refers to the production and distribution of goods and provision of services that support the movement of people and products.
-While this is a broad definition, it represents the reality of mobility – a wide-ranging industry that requires significant resources.
-These resources include well-known examples, such as automobiles and airplanes, but also lesser-known examples, such as telecommunication services and insurance.
+While this is a broad definition, it represents the reality of mobility—a wide-ranging industry that requires significant resources.
+Some resources are apparent, such as automobiles and airplanes, but others, such as telecommunication services and insurance, are not prominently discussed as core to the mobility industry.
+While definitions have typically focused on more widely recognized sectors—such as autonomous vehicles, connectivity, electrification, and smart mobility—inclusion of those less apparent but relevant sectors is essential to capturing a more comprehensive view of the industry’s contributions.

 Let’s build Michigan’s automotive and mobility future together.